minhtu162/BankMarketing_CustomerSegmentsandConversionRate/README.md

 Identify high-value customer groups, design tailored engagement strategies through phone calls, and apply predictive scoring to maximize campaign effectiveness and conversion rates.

 ## Key Questions
-Which customer groups represent the high potential value in this campaign?
+Question 1: Which customer groups represent the high potential value in this campaign?
-How can predictive modeling help estimate individual purchase probabilities and guide resource allocation more efficiently?
+Question 2: How can predictive modeling help estimate individual purchase probabilities and guide resource allocation more efficiently?

 ## Results:
 - Successfully segmented 4,700+ customers (41% of 11K+ dataset) into 3 behavioral profiles.